Set up AI Governance

 |

-- You have a global role that has the Product Rights > System administration global permission.
+- You have a global role with the Product Rights > System administration global permission.

 Steps